bluesky/bluesky/doc/source/debugging.rst

    follow Python's documented best practices for libraries.

 Bluesky uses Python's logging framework, which enables sophisticated log management.
+For common simple cases, including viewing logs in the terminal or writing them to a file, the next section illustrates streamlined, copy/paste-able examples.
 Users who are familiar with that framework or who need to route logs to multiple destinations may wish to skip ahead to :ref:`logger_api`.
-But for common simple cases, including viewing logs in the terminal or writing them to a file, the next section illustrates streamlined, copy/paste-able examples.

 Useful Snippets
 ===============